guillaumebrunerie/LD58/GameIdeas.md

+== Collector ==

+Rover in a desert, need to choose wisely which parts to get.
+For instance battery, plugs, accumulators, better wheels, metal detector, shovel, better vision.

+In a city, you are a cop, collect wanted suspects.
+You are in a car (or on foot), there are many people around, you need to go next to them to find the suspect.
+You can collect spare parts to upgrade your car.

+You control a dog, you need to collect sheep.
+The sheep are dumb, they just basically follow you, so if you need to go get a sheep that escaped you need to move your dog there but then all other sheep will follow you.

+Tax collector, you need to go from house to house to collect taxes.
+The more taxes, the more collectors you can hire.
+Or maybe some people don’t want to pay taxes and they attack you, so you need to hire body guards first.

+You need to collect various mechanical spare parts that can be combined to give you various objects.
+You have only a limited inventory, so you need to choose wisely which parts you collect so that you can open doors/kill enemies/etc in order to get more parts, so that in the end you collected everything.

+== Old ideas ==

 * Keep it together

 Herd of sheep that try to escape, build a fence around it to keep them from